dmshagov/dmshagov.github.io/_posts/2019-8-29-Economics-of-the-Bug-Bounty-Hunting.md

 ---
 layout: post
-title: Bug Bounty Economics
+title: Economics of the bug bounty hunting
 ---

-# Economics of bug bounty hunting
 Hello!
 This is my first time presenting my thoughts about bug bounty to the public, so I'd like to start with a short self introduction.

 ## whoami